-Long confirmation time[14] (from several minutes to several hours, depending on transaction fee[15]) is one of the main reasons for low adoption of cryptocurrencies and cryptographic tokens in retail and hospitality sectors where customers cannot wait and so merchants must process payment instantly.
-Unlike some other cryptocurrency and cryptographic token networks that tried to resolve this problem by introducing special add-on systems or transaction types[16], Graft processes all its transactions in real time (less than 3 seconds), without charging an extra fee or compromising the principle of decentralization (see Figure 3).
+Long confirmation times[14] (from several minutes to several hours, depending on transaction fee[15]) is one of the main reasons for low adoption of cryptocurrencies and cryptographic tokens in retail and hospitality sectors.
+Customers dislike long wait times and, as a result, merchants demand almost-instant payment processing.
+Unlike some other cryptocurrency networks that tried to resolve this problem by introducing special add-on systems or transaction types[16], GRAFT processes all its transactions in "real time" (we expect \\% of transactions to complete in less than 3 seconds).
+Critically, GRAFT achieves this real time payment without charging the customer an extra fee. (see Figure 3).

-Figure 3: Simplified Graft Payment Flow
+Figure 3: Simplified GRAFT Payment Flow

-This is achieved by using a consensus of always-on trusted supernodes ("authorization sample") with ability to perform a distributed instant authorization lock on buyer's account and communicate response back to the client within milliseconds.
-The supernodes also maintain the Graft blockchain so no transactions can be authorized "off chain".
+This is achieved by using a consensus of always-on trusted supernodes ("authorization sample") with ability to perform a distributed instant authorization lock on buyer's account and communicate response back to the client, typically within milliseconds.
+The supernodes also maintain the GRAFT blockchain so no transactions can be authorized "off chain".